klauer/epics-sumo-mirror/doc/introduction.rst

   you even have to commit these changes and give it a release tag (at least in darcs VCS).

-- Creating a new application: You probably know what modules your application needs, but what versions should you use ?
+- Creation of a new application: You probably know what modules your application needs, but what versions should you use ?
 What set of module versions is consistent with each other with respect to module dependencies ?
   Currently you copy a RELEASE file of another application and try to modify it in a trial and error fashion.

 The solution
 ------------

-The solution of these problems is to create RELEASE files with tools instead of keeping them under version control.
-In your version control system you just have a *template* of a RELEASE file that gives hints on what modules you depend on.
+A solution of these problems is to create RELEASE files with a tool instead of keeping them under version control.
+In your version control system you just have a *template* of a RELEASE file that gives hints on what other modules your module depends on.

-Information on module versions and module dependencies is held in a dependency database.
+Module versions and module dependencies are kept in a dependency database.

 Sets of modules that are *complete* and *consistent* are created by a tool.
 The tool creates a makefile for each set that ensures that modules are compiled in